Local News

 Fiore has served in various elected roles in the state of Nevada.

-The fact that Fiore is now convicted of taking donor funds, especially from a fallen officer memorial statue, is saddening for Connors.
+The fact that Fiore is now convicted of taking donor funds, especially from a fallen officer memorial statue, is sad for Connors.

-"It's heartbreaking for me to see that somebody would do that to take advantage of the situation," said Connors.
+"It's heartbreaking for me to see that somebody would do that, to take advantage of the situation," Connors said.

-But he said he is also heartbroken that Fiore's service to the community is diminished from this crime.
+However, he said he is also heartbroken that Fiore's service to the community is diminished due to this crime.

-"I was wanting to give her a fair shake because I knew she did a lot of good things in the past," said Connors.
+"I was wanting to give her a fair shake because I knew she did a lot of good things in the past," Connors said.
 "But if you do that one deed that's beyond what is acceptable, you have to answer for things you do."